Disclaimer Can’t Shield Facebook From False Data Claims

 “The Court finds it unclear whether the cause of Facebook’s alleged mistake falls within the scope of a ‘software error,’” Henderson wrote in the 24-page ruling.

-He refused to dismiss a state law claim of unfair competition, but he did dismiss without prejudice the request for an injunction, for lack of standing, finding the plaintiff advertisers failed to adequately allege they relied on false data when purchasing ads.
+He refused to dismiss a state law claim of unfair competition on that basis, but instead dismissed the claim without prejudice for lack of standing.
+He found the plaintiff advertisers failed to adequately allege they relied on false data when purchasing ads.

 Turning to a breach of implied duty claim, Henderson rejected Facebook’s argument that it had no contractual or implied duty to provide viewership data, let alone accurate data.